medipnegiz/Aws_hands_on/README.md

 Purpose of the this hands-on training is to create VPC peering between two VPCs, access S3 Bucket from Private-Instance and create Endpoint

 ### 🔖 [27_06_2022__Route_53](https://github.com/medipnegiz/aws_hands_on/tree/main/27_06_2022__Route_53)
+Purpose of the this hands-on training is to creating a DNS record sets

 ### 🔖 [28_06_2022__VPC_4](https://github.com/medipnegiz/aws_hands_on/blob/main/28_06_2022__VPC_4/VPC4-LAMP-NACL.sh)
 ### 🔖 [29_06_2022__Route_53_2](https://github.com/medipnegiz/aws_hands_on/tree/main/29_06_2022__Route_53_2)
 ### 🔖 [01_07_2022__CloudFront](https://github.com/medipnegiz/aws_hands_on/tree/main/01_07_2022__CloudFront)